 Strategic alliances and synergies provide our customers with integrated and value-added services and products.
 As a trusted partner to many, we look forward to maintaining our position as the bank of choice by continuing to make a positive impact in our communities.

-The Bank started negotiations to acquire 100% of Alizz Islamic Bank in 2018, with the aim to merge it with its Al Yusr Islamic Banking window.
-In June 2020, the merger agreement was signed between the major shareholders.
-As of July 6, 2020, Oman Arab Bank has been transformed into a public joint stock company, with its shares listed on the Muscat Securities Market (MSM).
-This has marked the beginning of a new phase of the Bank’s success journey.
+In 2020, we completed the acquisition of Alizz Islamic Bank (AIB) merging our Islamic banking window with AIB.
+As of July 6th, 2020, Oman Arab Bank was transformed into a public joint stock company, with its shares listed in Muscat Securities Market (MSM).
+This marked the beginning of a new phase of our success story.